scipopt/gcg/doc/resources/users/misc/getting-started.md

 **Loading your settings:** You can also load your own settings file with `load`.
 You have to give the path to the settings file (relative to the folder that you are in), with the `.set` extension of the file.
 If some settings could not be applied, you will be reminded of that.

+# Executing GCG from the Command Line only

+You can start GCG without the interactive console by executing it with the flag `-c`.
+After that, you give the commands that GCG should do, terminating it with a `quit`.
+Usually, this should at least be

+    gcg -f LPFILE

+with `LPFILE` being a problem file as needed per the @ref input-formats "format requirements".
+All possible command line arguments can be found @subpage exec-args "here".\n The above command will `read` your file, `optimize` it, i.e. calculates the optimal solution and finally terminates.\n\n
+Another command could be

+    gcg -c "read LPFILE display solution optimize quit"

+which will, in addtion to the solving, also print out the solution, i.e. what variables have to take which value, onto the console.\n\n
+With the execution from the command line, you can give arbitrary commands inside the quote marks, as long as they are complete.
+For instance, if you wrote `write solution` instead of `display solution` in the above command, GCG would also require a name for the file that it writes the solution to, i.e. `write solution SOLUFILE`, so watch out for their completeness.\n
+> The GCG menu commands can be found @ref interactive-menu "here".